FeelsDEX/feels/docs_intro/002_continuous_rebasing.md

 ### Buffer Role as Thermodynamic Reservoir

-The buffer $\tau$ serves as a thermodynamic reservoir that absorbs residuals to satisfy conservation exactly, provides liquidity by sourcing rebates and absorbing fees, and stabilizes dynamics by dampening oscillations through strategic participation.
+The pool buffer $\tau$ serves as a thermodynamic reservoir that absorbs residuals to satisfy conservation exactly, provides liquidity by sourcing rebates and absorbing fees, and stabilizes dynamics by dampening oscillations through strategic participation.

 Buffer participation is determined by policy and can vary by subdomain based on market conditions and risk management requirements.